 The basis of traditional search technologies rests on keyword search.
 This is a simple concept: the user enters a keyword or a set of keywords, and the search engine retrieves the content that contains these keywords.
 But the simplicity of keyword search can also be its downfall.

-Consequently, the onus falls on the user to sift through a mountain of information to find what they need, which can be time-consuming and frustrating.
+Consequently, it’s up to the user to sift through a mountain of ill-presented information (blue links were cool 25 years ago) to find what they need, which can be time-consuming and frustrating – not to mention impossible with a screen reader.
 The search engine may retrieve hundreds or even thousands of results, leaving the user to figure out which result is the most pertinent.

 The Decline of the Website Search Bar

-The lack of efficient search functionality is a significant loss for both users and website owners.
-On one hand, users may miss out on important content that could answer their queries or meet their needs.
-On the other hand, website owners lose the opportunity to engage visitors with their content, potentially leading to decreased site engagement and conversions.
+That search sucks is a significant loss for both users and website owners.
+Users are frustrated and may miss out on important content that could answer their queries or meet their needs.
+Website owners spend resources creating content only to lose the opportunity to engage visitors with their content, potentially leading to decreased site engagement and conversions.

 The Need for a New Approach